Craft disappear when tabbing between them

 By contrast, I have not seen any reports of trouble from the people making turbo-prop aircraft, who switch quite a lot between vessels in the atmosphere.

-#7 Updated by email@example.com 11 months ago
+#7 Updated by email@example.com about 1 year ago

 I attached a quick-save with my reproduction, and output_log.txt.
 After loading the quicksave, throttle up the small boat and let it bump the large boat, then ']' twice to switch to the aircraft (which is too far away to switch to directly from a moving craft).
 The large boat disappears.